--V option is for verify, meaning it will go through and compare information on the installed files with the information stored in the
+-V option is to verify, meaning it will go through and compare information on the installed files with the information stored in the

-rpm database.
+-a to this just verifies all core packages.
 This is slightly unhelpful, as it will usually give you a long list of files, but it can give you somewhere to start if you’re having issues with a particular application.
-You can run a

 dnf reinstall on any packages you see in that list that might be giving you trouble.